Nissan to cut 12,500 jobs as crisis deepens after profit wipe out

 YOKOHAMA (Reuters) - Nissan Motor Co (7201.T) unveiled its biggest restructuring plan in a decade, axing nearly a tenth of its workforce and flagging possible plant closures to rein in costs that ballooned when Carlos Ghosn was CEO.

-The cuts announced on Thursday followed a decimation of Nissan’s quarterly profit, highlighting how a crisis - brought about by sluggish sales and rising costs - is deepening at Japan’s No. 2 automaker in the wake of a financial misconduct scandal over Ghosn.
+The cuts announced on Thursday followed a collapse in Nissan’s quarterly profit, highlighting how a crisis - brought about by sluggish sales and rising costs - is deepening at Japan’s No. 2 automaker in the wake of a financial misconduct scandal over Ghosn.
 Ghosn has denied the charges.

+The dismal quarter will pile pressure on Chief Executive Hiroto Saikawa, who has been tasked with shoring up the automaker’s performance at a time when the industry is struggling worldwide.

+China’s slowing economy, further depressed by a trade war with the United States, has hit demand, even as American consumer confidence has faltered.

+Tougher emission regulation has taken as toll on diesel-car sales in Europe, and an increase in electric vehicle sales and ride-sharing has worsened a drop in sales at the world’s biggest car makers.

 Nissan will reduce at least 12,500 positions globally by March 2023 - its deepest job cuts since 2009 - and slash production capacity, mainly of compact cars at underutilized plants abroad.
-The move will shrink its product line-up by about 10%, Chief Executive Hiroto Saikawa said,
+The move will shrink its product line-up by about 10%, Saikawa said,

 The maker of the Rogue SUV crossover and the tiny, low-cost Datsun Redi-Go, had 138,000 employees as of March 2018.